 We next upper bound $A$.
-To do so, we first make two observations: (1) within an iteration, $A$ is maximized by putting all good jobs at the end; and (2) without loss of generality, we can assume that the iterations are sorted in decreasing order by the number of bad jobs they contain.
-Then we use the third (simple) exchange argument to show that $A$ is maximized when good jobs are ``packed left'': packed as much as possible in the earlier iterations, which have the higher number of bad jobs.
+To do so, we make two observations: (1) within an iteration, $A$ is maximized by putting all good jobs at the end; and (2) without loss of generality, we can assume that the iterations are sorted in decreasing order by the number of bad jobs they contain.
+Then, we use a third (simple) exchange argument to show that $A$ is maximized when good jobs are ``packed left'': packed as much as possible in the earlier iterations, which have the higher number of bad jobs.

 Finally, we use the fourth (harder) exchange argument to show that $A$ is maximized when {\it bad} jobs are ``packed left'' when $\algExp \geq 1$, and are evenly spread when $\algExp < 1$.
 To show this, for an iteration $i$, we let $f(b_i)$ be the cost of the $i$-th iteration when there are $b_i$ bad jobs at the start.
-Then, let $\Delta(b_i) = f(b_i +1) - f(b_i)$ be the change in the cost of iteration $i$ when we add $1$ bad job.
-Then the change in cost when there is an exchange of one bad job from iteration $k$ to iteration $i$ for $k>i$ will be $\Delta(b_i) - \Delta(b_k-1)$.
+Then, let $\delta(b_i) = f(b_i +1) - f(b_i)$ be the change in the cost of iteration $i$ when we add $1$ bad job.
+Then the change in cost when there is an exchange of one bad job from iteration $k$ to iteration $i$ for $k>i$ will be $\delta(b_i) - \delta(b_k-1)$.

-How do we show that $\Delta(b_i) - \Delta(b_k-1)) \geq 0$?
+How do we show that $\delta(b_i) - \delta(b_k-1)) \geq 0$?
 If we relax $b_i$ so it can take on values in the real numbers, then $f(b_i)$ becomes a continuous, differentiable function.
 Thus, we can use the mean value theorem (MVT).
-In particular, the MVT shows that $\Delta(b_i)$ equals $f'(x)$ at some value of $x \in [b_i, b_{i+1}]$.
-Then, upper and lower bounding the $\Delta$ values reduces to bounding $f'$ in the appropriate range.
+In particular, the MVT shows that $\delta(b_i)$ equals $f'(x)$ at some value of $x \in [b_i, b_{i+1}]$.
+Then, upper and lower bounding the $\delta$ values reduces to bounding $f'$ in the appropriate range.
 This is a simpler problem because $f'$ is a monotonically non-decreasing (non-increasing) function when $\algExp \geq 1$ ($\algExp < 1$, respectively).
-Once we have this exchange argument in hand, calculating the algorithmic costs is fairly straightforward; see Lemma~\ref{l:CostAlgRB}, Figure~\ref{f:mvt}, and Theorem~\ref{t:Linear} for details.
+Once we have this exchange argument in hand, we can calculate the algorithmic costs (see the proofs of Lemma \ref{l:CostAlgRB} and Theorem \ref{t:Linear} in Section \ref{s:lin-anal} for details).